-An economic activity is linked to a complex system of suppliers and customers, which must be supported by a transport system.
-The system as a whole is known as a supply chain.
+An economic activity involved in manufacturing or distribution is linked to a complex system of suppliers and customers, which must be supported by a transport system.
+The system as a whole is known as a supply chain; a sequence of transportation and inventory management tasks.
 A supplier can be another’s customer, depending upon its position along the chain.
 Thus, a supply chain is a relative concept, but it is commonly applied to the whole sequence as an activity.
-Often retailing eventually acts as the final customer.
+Retailing usually acts as the final customer and represents the end of a supply chain.
 Actors such as manufacturers, distributors, or retailers are placing orders, and the fulfillment of these orders results in their transportation.
 A supplier maintains outbound inventory (parts or raw materials ready to be distributed) while a customer maintains inbound inventory (parts or finished goods ready to be transformed or consumed).
 A manufacturer also has an in-process inventory, which implies all the parts currently used in the fabrication process.